watersofoblivion/dataless/README.md

 The various resources can be enabled by setting the following config parameters to `yes`.
-Additional parameters are available in the template to tune the resources' parameters (instance size, count, etc.).
+Additional parameters are available in the template to tune the resources' parameters (instance size, count, etc.)  The resources are managed with three main configuration parameters:

 - `EnableEC2Instance`
 - `EnableEMRCluster`